wp-plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.1.4 2015-02-13 Medium priority =
+* Safari bug fix
+* Fixed issues with map markers containing addresses with single quotes
+* You can now set the max zoom of your google map
+* Translation file updated

 = 6.1.3 2015-01-29 Medium priority =
 * IIS server error fix